mehulagg/gitlab/doc/user/clusters/agent/index.md

 #### Advanced installation

-For more advanced configurations, we recommend to use the `kpt` based installation method documented at https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/tree/master/build/deployment/gitlab-agent.
+For more advanced configurations, we recommend to use [the `kpt` based installation method](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/tree/master/build/deployment/gitlab-agent).
 Read on for a fully manual, detailed installation steps.

 ##### Create the Kubernetes secret